 The Board meets regularly, at least four times a year to review the quarterly financial results and as warranted by circumstances to deliberate on urgent substantive matters or when required to address any specific significant matters that may arise from time to time.
-The Articles of Association of the Company permit the Board to hold its meetings via telephone conference and other electronic or telegraphic means.
-The attendance of Directors at meetings of the Board and the meetings of the various Board Committees as well as the frequency of meetings during the financial year are set out in the following Table 1:
+The Constitution of the Company permit the Board to hold its meetings via telephone conference and other electronic or telegraphic means.
+The attendance of Directors at meetings of the Board and the meetings of the various Board Committees as well as the frequency of meetings during the financial year are set out in the following Table 1:-

+Table 1

-Table 1 Directors' attendance at Board and Board Committee Meetings held for the financial year ended 31 March 2015
+Directors' attendance at Board and Board Committee Meetings held for the financial year ended 31 March 2017

 BOARD AUDIT COMMITTEE REMUNERATION COMMITTEE NOMINATING COMMITTEE

-Name of Director No. of Meetings attended
+Name of Director No. of M leetings attended

-Tan Sri Dato' Kamaruzzaman Bin Shariff 8/9 1/1 1/1
+Tan Sri Dato' Kamaruzzaman Bin Shariff 7/7 1/1 1/1

-Ong Puay Koon 9/9
+Ong Puay Koon 7/7 -

-Ong Choon Lui 6/9
+Ong Choon Lui 4/7

-Goh Yeow Tin 9/9 4/4 1/1 1/1
+Goh Yeow Tin 7/7 4/4 1/1 1/1

-Wong Heang Fine 8/9 4/4 1/1
+Wong Heang Fine 4/7 2/4 1/1

-Yap Boh Pin 9/9 4/4 1/1
+Yap Boh Pin 7/7 4/4 1/1